blacklanternsecurity/bbot/docs/scanning/index.md

 ### Scope Distance

-Since BBOT is recursive, it would quickly resort to scannning the entire internet if not properly restrained.
+Since BBOT is recursive, it would quickly resort to scannning the entire internet without some kind of restraining mechanism.
 To solve this problem, every [event](./events) discovered by BBOT is assigned a **Scope Distance**.
 Scope distance represents how far out from the main scope that data was discovered.

-For example, if your target is `evilcorp.com`, `www.evilcorp.com` itself would have a scope distance of `0` (i.e. in-scope).
+For example, if your target is `evilcorp.com`, `www.evilcorp.com` would have a scope distance of `0` (i.e. in-scope).
 If BBOT discovers that `www.evilcorp.com` resolves to `1.2.3.4`, `1.2.3.4` is one hop away, which means it would have a scope distance of `1`.
 If `1.2.3.4` has a PTR record that points to `ecorp.blob.core.windows.net`, `ecorp.blob.core.windows.net` is two hops away, so its scope distance is `2`.

 Scope distance continues to increase the further out you get.
 Most modules (e.g. `nuclei` and `nmap`) only consume in-scope events.
 Certain other passive modules such as `asn` accept out to distance `1`.
 By default, DNS resolution happens out to a distance of `2`.
 Upon its discovery, any [event](./events) that's determined to be in-scope (e.g. `www.evilcorp.com`) immediately becomes distance `0`, and the cycle starts over.